 My name is Melanie Lucash.
-I'm a sexuality and relationships educator, public health activist, and coffee enthusiast living in the greater Boston area.
+I'm a sexuality & relationships educator, community organizer, and public health nerd.

-As a young person, I learned firsthand how important and transformative sex education could be, and I knew it would be a part of my life forever.
+As a young person, I learned firsthand how important and transformative great sex education could be.
+I knew it would be a part of my life forever.

 Like many folks who work in the sexual health field, I remember being the friend that my grade school classmates would come to when they had questions that their parents or health teacher wouldn’t answer.
 As a peer sexuality educator in high school, I quickly realized that most young people - if they received any sex education at all - weren't getting information that was useful, accurate, or reflective of their experiences.

 Put simply, I love nothing more than creating educational and professional spaces that inspire growth, creativity, and honest communication.

 I work hard to make sure my education and advocacy is developed from a framework of social justice, anti-oppression, and universal values of health, empathy, dignity, respect.
 Everyone deserves healthcare and health education that honors their identity, upholds their agency, and validates their experience.
 Whether I'm working on a college campus, in a middle-school gym class, at an emergency shelter for people who've experienced violent relationships, or with a task force of professionals responding to a crisis, this work is my cornerstone.
 This work is what drives me, energizes me, and lights me up.